unbounddDestiny/html-viewer/README.md

 ## License

-Copyright (C) 2026 YourName.
+Copyright (C) 2026 unbounddDestiny.
 All rights reserved.
 No one is permitted to copy, distribute, or modify this software.